 Jesus of Nazareth

-Life and Teachings, based upon the Gospels
+Life and Teachings based on the Gospels

 The most detailed accounts of Jesus' birth are contained in the Gospel of Matthew and the Gospel of Luke.
 [1] There is considerable debate about the details of Jesus' birth even among Christian scholars, and few scholars claim to know either the year or the date of his birth or of his death.